unlight/asmt-javascript-questions/README.md

 ### Unsorted
 - How did you decide between choosing webpack and gulp/grunt setup?
-- What are pros and cons of Scrum?
-What’s the difference between Scrum and Kanban?
-When can’t we use SCRUM?
 - What are your actions when you/someone discovers a bug in production?
 - What kind of documents you’ve created recently?
 - Let’s imagine you need to create ‘Send Email’ form from Gmail.
 What are your estimates and why?
-- What estimation approaches do you know?
 - How "reselect library" improves performance?
 How do you measure perf?
 When reselect optimizations not working?
 - What is main difference between Redux and Facebook Flux library?
 - You mentioned in your form that you mentored junior and newcomer.
 Was it successful and why?
 How do you think you may improve your mentoring skills?